CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 # Part 1 – Role-Based Access Control & Drive Mapping

-## Identity & Group Design
+## Identity and Group Design

-Created departmental security groups:
+I created departmental security groups to control access to shared resources.

+Groups included:

-- HR
+- `HR_Users`
-- IT
+- `IT_Staff`
-- Sales
+- `Sales_Users`
-- Accounting
+- `Accounting_Users`
-- Public access
+- `Domain Users` for general public access

 Users were assigned to groups based on department roles.

 Instead of assigning permissions directly to individual users, permissions were assigned to security groups.

 **Why this matters:**
-Group-based access control is easier to manage, scales better, and reflects how access is commonly handled in enterprise environments.
+Group-based access control is easier to manage, scales better, and reflects how access is commonly handled in business environments.

 ---

 ## Resource Design

-Created a centralized file share:
+I created a centralized file share for department resources.

+Initial share path:

 ```cmd
 \\WIN-4CF03BHNDEC\SteenCorp_Shares
 ```

-Built department folders for:
+Department folders were created for controlled access, including:

 - HR
 - IT